imixal/Asteroids/README.md

-# I try to use NASA API
+# I tried to use NASA API